allenwest24/CV/README.md

 - [Interactive Animator](https://github.com/allenwest24/interactiveanimator) (Java)

 ## Relevant Books Read
+- "CISM Review Manual 2015", by ISACA
+- "Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us Abouut Who We Really Are", by Seth Stephens-Davidowitz
 - "Digital Minimalism: Choosing a Focused Life in a Noisy World", by Cal Newport
 - "CISM Certified Information Security Manager All-in-One Exam Guide" by Peter H. Gregory
 - "The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change", by Tanya Reilly